 Waller faces up to 10 years in prison, a $250,000 fine, and three years of supervised release for assault with a dangerous weapon with intent to cause bodily harm.
 Sentencing has been set for December 19, 2013.

-The Federal Bureau of Investigation and U.S. Bureau of Prisons conducted the investigation.
+The FBI and U.S. Bureau of Prisons conducted the investigation.
 Assistant U.S. Attorney Brandon B. Brown is prosecuting the case.